-United Way donors better understand how together we are positively impacting the lives of vulnerable people across the Lower Mainland.
-Donors learn about the issues facing our region by getting to see first-hand how their gifts help families move from poverty to possibility, build stronger communities for seniors and help kids be all that they can be.
-Donors are inspired to continue giving and agencies get some extra help.
+Participating in a United Way Day of Caring creates an understanding of how, together, we are positively impacting the lives of vulnerable people across the Lower Mainland.
+Supporters learn about the issues facing our region by getting to see first-hand how their support help kids access after school programs and build stronger communities for seniors.

 UBC Government Relations